Call now in confidence immediate help & advice 24/7

 • Therapy sessions: the priority of every 28-day programme is to help patients develop healthier coping mechanisms and treat their psychological addiction.
 As such, the stage following detox will focus primarily on individual and group therapy.
 Methods include Cognitive Behavioural Therapy, Group Therapy, Motivational Enhancement, Family Therapy, and more.

-• Aftercare: While not an official part of the 28-day programme, aftercare is an important component of rehab treatment.
+• Aftercare: While not an official part of the 28-day programme, aftercare is an important component of drug and alcohol rehab treatment.
 Based on the individual’s responsiveness to treatment during the 28 days, they’ll be offered varying levels of support when they leave the clinic.
 For the first year after residential care, they’ll be given access to local fellowship groups, regular health evaluations, and active engagement strategies such as 12-step facilitation therapy.

-How Long Does Aftercare Last in Suffolk?
+How Long Does Aftercare Last After Drug Rehab and Alcohol Rehab in Suffolk?

-It’s also worth noting that the structure and length of aftercare are not set in stone.
+It is also worth noting that the structure and length of aftercare are not set in stone.

 Depending on how they are responding to treatment, subjects can access these services for as long as they need to.